Updated August 2019

 Each first year CA will choose a path to follow to determine annual meeting responsibilities for the three year term and which manuals will be reviewed each year.

-A. Path 1 will lead to appointment as Director of the Chapter Advocacy Council (CAC) by year three:
+A. Path 1 will lead to appointment as Director of the Chapter Advocacy Council (CAC) in third year of term.

 Year 1 duties: